-Peeriosity’s iPollingTM was used to provide insights to how Peeriosity member companies were approaching this issue.
-The first question asked about the geographic scope of an Accounts Payable portal for member companies who have implemented.
+Peeriosity’s iPollingTM was used to provide insights into how Peeriosity member companies were approaching this issue.
+The first question asked about the geographic scope of an Accounts Payable portal for member companies that have been implemented.
 Implementing globally was the approach taken by 30% of companies, with an additional 50% selecting either multi-region, regional, or multi-country implementations.
-The balance of 20% have implemented on a single country basis.
+The balance of 20% has been implemented on a single-country basis.
 Here are the details:

 A few of the comments from members include:

 - Currently don’t have a vendor portal.
 In process of a system upgrade that will have a vendor portal.
 We will need to strategically roll it out as vendor master data isn’t clean and will need to strategically choose the vendors that can be supported by a portal and will be receptive.